Txnn3r/Txnn3r.github.io/_posts/2023-03-23-HTB-Janken.md

 A little background: [Ghidra](https://ghidra-sre.org/) is a free and open source tool created by the NSA in order to read binaries and attempt to decompile the assembly back into source code.

-First, you will want to open Ghidra, select a folder to work in, and the go to\ `File > Import File > janken` to import the binary into Ghidra.
+First, you will want to open Ghidra, select a folder to work in, and the go to <br />`File > Import File > janken` to import the binary into Ghidra.

 Next, double click on the file `janken` and a picture of a dragon will pop up on your screen before opening the Ghidra CodeBrowser.

 ![image](https://user-images.githubusercontent.com/101006959/227357297-edb8cbc4-b32c-4dee-91d7-53bdb8b337d2.png)

-Alternatively, you can click on the dragon icon after first opening Ghidra and go to\ `File > Import File > janken` to open the file from within the CodeBrowser.
+Alternatively, you can click on the dragon icon after first opening Ghidra and go to <br />`File > Import File > janken` to open the file from within the CodeBrowser.

 When first opening a binary, Ghidra will ask you if you would like to analyze the file, click `Yes` and then `Analyze`.